Recovering From An Affair and Rebuilding Your RelationshipSkilled counselors help couples recover from infidelity, betrayal, and rebuild trust.

 What is the cost of crossing this boundary again? – To the best of your ability, it should be clear to both of you what would happen to the relationship if this type of betrayal or even this level of betrayal were to happen again.

 Forgiveness – All of your efforts hopefully lead to forgiveness.
 Forgiveness is good for both of you.
 It is healing to the relationship.
-For the betrayer there is of course an element of absolution in being forgiven.
+For the betrayer there is of course an element of absolution in being forgiven, while also being very clear that just because the act has been forgiven it does not mean it is all “okay” now.
 For the person betrayed, forgiveness brings a sense of peace and moving forward in life – and to not continue to carry around the weight of what has happened between you.
 Don’t forget that it is important for the betrayer to forgive herself/himself as well.

 Before you can trust someone, you must feel as if you know that person.
 And once trust is re-established, the emotional intimacy between you can rebuild as well.